-F-16 Badminton Club was incorporated on June 16, 2023 by a few past Westlu coaches who had run a series of popular multiple skill level junior programs from 2003 to 2023.
-They left Westlu and pursued their mission, vision, and values to the F-16 Badminton Club.
-In F-16 Badminton Club, there is no adult exclusive program.
-Each program executed under F-16 Badminton Club is designed mainly with elements for young people.
+F-16 Badminton Club was formally established on June 16, 2023, founded by former Westlu coaches who had successfully overseen various multi-skill junior programs from 2003 to 2023.
+These individuals departed Westlu to actualize their mission, vision, and values through the F-16 Badminton Club.
+It is important to note that F-16 Badminton Club does not offer any adult-exclusive programs; each program conducted under the F-16 Badminton Club is primarily tailored with components beneficial to young participants.

 To grow the sport of Badminton at all levels in the City of Richmond and to challenge the region in our sport.